happycube/ld-decode/README.md

-This is the WIP tree for rev5.
-It may be utterly broken at any time until release.
+This is rev5 of ld-decode and tools.
+Lots of great new stuff, check out http://www.domesday86.com for details :)

 For more documentation check the wiki (here) on github: